-As Spengemann writes, Morgan is not really a consistent vernacular character; he often sides with the innocents in name, but he finally fights to destroy them.
-260 Actually, Hank's speech is not a true vernacular at all; it is more a modern business jargon than a true language level.
-261 It is full of cliches and is finally just slang.
-262 Twain was not familiar with the Eastern speech which is one reason why Hank's language level is false, but, also, Hank's nature as the civilizer must make his language paradoxical.
+As Spengemann writes, Morgan is not really a consistent vernacular character; he often sides with the innocents in hame, but he finally fights to destroy them.260 Actually, Hank's speech is not a true vernacular at all; it is more a modern business jargon than a true language level.261 It is full of clichés and is finally just slang.262 Twain was not familiar with the Eastern speech which is one reason why Hank's language level is false, but, also, Hank's nature as the civilizer must make his language paradoxical.
 Hank appears to be an innocent just as his language appears to be the vernacular, but he is really an establishment man, and his language level is, therefore, a false one.
-The implicit through Arthurian time, his language slowly picks up small bits of the Maloryese demonstrating Hank's slow change.
+The implicit conflict, however, does have a victor of sorts.
+As Hank moves through Arthurian time, his language slowly picks up small bits of the Maloryese demonstrating Hank's slow change.
 This parallels Hank's character development because he finally comes to love the world which he has destroyed.
 At the end of the story, he dies thinking back on Camelot and the world of the innocents.
 Connecticut Yankee was to be Twain's last long work using the narrative persona, and without a clear vernacular tradition, it is only a fragment compared to his earlier works.
 In his last novel, Pudd'nhead Wilson, Twain does not even use the persona, and the vernacular has almost completely eroded.